Elenetta17/Project8-OpenClassrooms/README.md

 The results were saved on a bucket AWS S3 in parquet format; a csv file containing PCA results was also saved.

+## Acquired Skills

+-	Use cloud tools to manipulate data in a Big Data environment
+-	Identify cloud tools for setting up a Big Data environment
+-	Parallelize operations with Pyspark